roopekorpela/kokkolanbudo.fi/content/english/karate.md

       images:
       - ../../images/karatekata.jpg
       content: |
-      Originating from an unarmed martial art on the island of Okinawa (Japan), karate is today both a self-defense and a sport.
-The majority of karate practitioners focus on the more traditional form of karate, self-defense.
-      <br> <br>
-      Techniques practiced in karate include e.g. various punches, kicks, fights, controls and falls.
-In addition to fighting, the sport plays an important role in developing both physical and mental fitness, making karate a truly comprehensive form of exercise.
+        Karate is a traditional Japanese martial art that originated on the island of Okinawa.
+It is known for its focus on self-defense and its ability to improve both physical and mental fitness.

+        Whether you are interested in learning self-defense or simply looking for a comprehensive form of exercise, karate has something to offer for everyone.

     - title : Gijomon-kai
       images:
       - ../../images/karateyoi.jpg
-      content : |
+      content: |
-      Our karate style is called  Gijomon-kai, it focuses on on self-defense and develops the practitioner's overall fitness level rises.
+        Our club also practices a specific style of karate called Gijomon-kai.

-      The style was founded in 1977 by Yoshiji Kaku.
-In Finland, Kim Isaksson started teaching Gijomon-kai in 1994.
-Gijomon can be translated into English as “duty first” or “destiny is to act towards one's duty”. <br> <br>
+        This style was founded in 1977 by Yoshiji Kaku and introduced to Finland by Kim Isaksson in 1994.
+The name Gijomon means "duty first" or "destiny is to act towards one's duty" in English.

-      In our style, there are seven unarmed kata modified from Shorinji ryu: Kenshi ho, Wanshu, Ananku, Seisan, Chinto, Gojushiho and Bassai Dai.
+        In our classes, you will learn a variety of punches, kicks, controls, throws, and falls, as well as how to apply them in self-defense situations.

+        We invite you to join us on the mat and discover the benefits of practicing karate and Gijomon-kai for yourself.

 timetable:
   enable : true